mempko/PKafka/README.md

 ======

 A Perl 6 client for [Apache Kafka](https://kafka.apache.org/).
-You can use perl 6's reactive programming features to 'tap' Kafka topics and process messages.
+You can use Perl 6's reactive programming features to 'tap' Kafka topics and process messages.

 SYNOPSIS
 ======